mirbyte/Simple-File-Management-Scripts/README.md

 # Simple-File-Management-Scripts
 By default all the scripts use current directory as source.
-Please read this readme file very carefully to avoid losses.
+Please read this README file very carefully to avoid any data losses.
 The scripts may vary in quality.